 At one point, Shania floated above the crowd on a guitar case and dedicated “You’re Still the One” to an emotional crowd of fans.
 She thanked us for being on this journey with her for over 20 years.

-Honestly, I would be lying if I said that her outfits weren’t RIDICULOUS and I now have a pair of over the knee boots in my Amazon shopping cart.
+I would be lying if I said that her outfits weren’t INSANELY GORGEOUS and I now have a pair of over the knee boots in my Amazon shopping cart.

 Shania Twain sang all of her greatest hits and for about two hours I felt like everything was right with the world.
 That’s an incredible concert, right?